suspect-devices/digithink/docs/buildnotes/docker-vm-configuration/Readme.md

 {"repositories":["registry"]}

 ```

-#### *YOU ARE HERE CONFIGURING THE PROXY !!!!*
+#### Configure the Proxy.

-What we want is to merge the nginx configuration created by certbot and the one provided below. [https://docs.docker.com/registry/recipes/nginx/](https://docs.docker.com/registry/recipes/nginx/)
+What we want is to merge the nginx configuration created by certbot and the one provided below. [https://docs.docker.com/registry/recipes/nginx/](https://docs.docker.com/registry/recipes/nginx/) Also the proxy is responsible for authentication.

 ```